Uli-Z/autoPDFtagger/README.md

 ## Caution and Considerations / Disclaimer

 - **Data Privacy**: PDF content is transmitted to OpenAI servers for analysis.
 While OpenAI claims non-use of API inputs for training, sensitivity in handling private documents is advised.
 - **Cost Control**: Be aware of the costs associated with OpenAI API usage, which is based on request volume.
+Analysis of a single page costs around 0.05 $.
 - **Accuracy and Reliability**: This initial version is a proof-of-concept and may have limitations.
 It's designed to create copies rather than alter original files.
 - **Metadata Editing**: Altering metadata could potentially invalidate certain documents.

 ## What you need to run this program
 - Python
 - An OpenAI-API-Key
-- Calculate Costs about 0.01 $ per processed PDF-Page
+- Calculate Costs about 0.05 $ per processed PDF-Page

 ## Installation
  ```shell